QualiSystems/cloudshell-standards/Documentation/Broadband Media Appliance Shell Standard.md

 Version | Date | Notes
 --- | --- | ---
-1.0.2 | 2017-10-26 | removed the "read only" rule from the attribute "Telephone Number" on the Media Port level, as this is a user input attribute (won't be populated on Autoload).
+1.0.2 | 2017-10-26 | removed the "read only" rule from the attributes "Telephone Number" "Transport Technology" on the Media Port level, as this is a user input attribute (won't be populated on Autoload).
 1.0.1 | 2017-09-14 | Added the attribute "Model Name" to the power port level.
 1.0.0 | 2017-09-01 | First release of the Broadband Media Appliance Standard